Plumsail/forms-docs/SharePoint/installation-sp.rst

 Bind your SharePoint tenant to your Account
 **************************************************
-In order to bind your SharePoint tenant to Plumsail account, you need to have permissions of **tenant administrator**.
+In order to bind your SharePoint tenant to Plumsail account, you need to be logged in to Office365.

 .. note:: This is only necessary for installation and we are not storing or using your credentials in any way, only to get permission for the installation.